ysharplanguage/FastJsonParser/README.md

 None really worth of the name for now.

-But...
-One thing I'm craving (so to speak) to support as soon as possible, is the ability to deserialize into [C#'s anonymous types](http://en.wikipedia.org/wiki/Anonymous_type).
+However, one thing I would like to support as soon as I can, is the ability to deserialize into [C#'s anonymous types](http://en.wikipedia.org/wiki/Anonymous_type).
 I've done it before, but I need to put more thinking into it (vs. [my first, other attempt at it](https://code.google.com/p/ysharp/source/browse/trunk/TestJSONParser/%28System.Text.Json%29Parser.cs)), in order to avoid the potential significant loss in performances I'm aware of.

 Another, quite obvious, item on the wish list is to provide some support for custom deserialization.
 Design-wise, I do have a preference for a [functional approach](http://en.wikipedia.org/wiki/First-class_function#Language_support) which would be based on (more or less) arbitrary "reviver" [delegate types](http://en.wikipedia.org/wiki/Delegate_%28CLI%29#Technical_Implementation_Details), for use by the parser's methods (for typical IoC/callback use cases).